pragyagupta333/Get_API_Data_Using_Flask/README.md

 # Displaying API Data Into A Table.
 This Repository Explains How To Display API Data Into A Table Format With [**Python**](https://www.python.org/), [**Flask**](https://python-adv-web-apps.readthedocs.io/en/latest/flask.html) And [**Jinja2**](https://pypi.org/project/Jinja2/)

+Flask is a web framework that provides libraries to build lightweight web applications in python.

+Jinja2 is a popular template engine for Python.
+A web template system combines a template with a specific data source to render a dynamic web page.
+This allows you to pass Python variables into HTML templates

 ## Table of contents